Range Rover Classic Panel Straightening & Painting

 Priming and Painting Panels

-As a final check before painting Bob, sprays a thin layer of pre-painting prep fluid onto the panel to get it wet.
+As a final check before painting, our head of paint sprays a thin layer of pre-painting prep fluid onto the panel to get it wet.
 Before the panel wipe evaporates he inspects the way light reflects off the panel.
 This will gives him a very clear indication of what the panel is going to look like after paint and clear lacquer coat and if it requires any additional preparation.

 These are just some of the many differences between a commercial or regular body shop and Kingsley’s straightening and restoration of panels and paint preparation, the long term finish which comes as standard, will last, long after the price has been forgotten.